n., plural: nucleotides

-A nucleotide is regarded as the basic building block of nucleic acid polymers (e.g. DNA and RNA).
-A nucleic acid is one of the major groups of biomolecules (the others are carbohydrates (especially, polysaccharides), proteins, and amino acids.
+A nucleotide is regarded as the basic building block of nucleic acid (e.g. DNA and RNA).
+A nucleic acid, in turn, is one of the major groups of biomolecules (the others are carbohydrates, proteins, and amino acids).
 Nucleic acids are involved in the preservation, replication, and expression of hereditary information.
 Nucleotides also provide chemical energy in the form of their nucleoside triphosphates.
 Additionally, they participate in cell signaling and form a second messenger in cellular processes.

 Nucleosides vs. Nucleotides

 The fundamental nucleotides are divided into purines and pyrimidines based on the structure of the nitrogenous base.
-In DNA, the purine bases include adenine and guanine while the pyrimidine bases are thymine and cytosine.
-RNA includes adenine, guanine, cytosine, and uracil instead of thymine (thymine is produced by adding a methyl to uracil).
+The purine bases include adenine and guanine while the pyrimidine bases are thymine and cytosine, and uracil.
+In RNA uracil replaces thymine (thymine is produced by adding methyl to uracil).
+(Ref.
+2)

-Purines include adenine and guanine whereas pyrimidines include cytosine, thymine, and uracil.
-These five nitrogenous bases are regarded as primary or canonical since they are the fundamental units of the genetic code.
 The nucleobases that make up the nucleic acid are used to distinguish DNA from RNA molecules.
 In DNA, thymine complementary pairs with adenine whereas in RNA, uracil matches with adenine.
-The thymine differs from uracil in having a methyl group, which the uracil lacks.
 The pairings of nucleobases C-G and A-T (or A-U in RNA) are referred to as base complements.

 Examples of nucleotides with only one phosphate group: